AaaaaaICO/DUMH-Mod-Manager/README.md

 >The reviver will then replace his CONFIG file with the new one (this will remove his settings)

 ### Extra
->In a mods settings press:
+>While configuring a mod press:
 >
 >"Pin" to make it appear at the top
 >